iExecBlockchainComputing/iexec-doc/teexecution.rst

-How to execute an encrypted task
+How to privately execute a task
 ===============================